ewylie25/Miscellaneous/sbbrg_project/README.md

 #####parameters.json

-My SQL: user@'%' with password, granted all privileges on database.*
+My SQL: user@'%' with password, granted all privileges on database.*  make database first...

 Data: CSV files containing price data from Jan-1-2012 to Feb-29-2012 for GOOG and AAPL, respectively, from Google Finance Historical Prices.
 I believe/hope these are persistent links.